sj-simmons/crypto/README.md

 nl.Zmodp(           nl.factor(          nl.leastdivisor(    nl.sieve(
 nl.addorder(        nl.factorPR(        nl.mu(              nl.squareroot(
 ```
-In what follows, tutorials on basic usage are broken out as the need for a tool arises.
+In what follows, tutorials on basic usage of a tool are broken out as the need for that tool arises.

 ### Pseudo-random sequences